nilzona/path2d-polyfill/packages/path2d/README.md

 - `Path2D` - class to create Path2D objects used by the polyfill methods
 - `parsePath` - function for parsing an SVG path string into canvas commands
-- 'roundRect' - implementation of roundRect using canvas commands
+- `roundRect` - implementation of roundRect using canvas commands
 - `applyPath2DToCanvasRenderingContext` - Adds Path2D functions (if needed) to a CanvasRenderingContext and augments the fill, stroke and clip command
 - `applyRoundRectToCanvasRenderingContext2D` - Adds roundRect function (if needed) to a CanvasRenderingContext